Operation Searchlight: 26 March

 The EPR HQ and Railway hill came under intense bombardment by Pakistani naval ships (PNS Jahangir and 2 gunboats) and artillery during the day.
 Pakistani troops launched two attacks on the Railway hill and EPR HQ after a 2-hour barrage around 8:30 pm, but both attacks were repulsed.
 Pakistanis continued to shell both areas throughout the night.

 At the end of 26 March, both Pakistani and Bengali troops had been denied land based reinforcements.
 Pakistani troops were stuck at Kumira, while Major Zia was keeping any EPR troops heading to the city at Kalurghat.
 Pakistani troops were in control of the northern and southern part of the city, and they were getting reinforcements through the air.
 The 2nd SSG (CO: Lt.
 Col Sulayman) was flown to Chittagong, while ammunition was flown out to replenish Pakistani forces around the province.
 Bengali troops were stuck in the middle (literally and figuratively) so the lack of communication and co-ordination between Maj.
 Zia and Captain Rafiq meant Bengali positions would come under intense pressure.
-Major Zia sent his troops to different parts of the Chittagong city for some quick operations and after being requested by several people he captured the Kalurghat radio station and broadcast declaration of independence of Bangladesh with himself as the provisional head of state in the evening.
+Major Zia apportioned his troops to different parts of Chittagong city for various operations.
+From the Kalurghat radio station he broadcast declaration of independence of Bangladesh with himself as the provisional head of state in the evening.

-The next day he amended the declaration on behalf of Sheikh Mujibur Rahman after being requested by local Awami League leaders and arranged to broadcast the announcement hourly.
+The next day he broadcast again, amending the declaration to say it was on behalf of Sheikh Mujibur Rahman.
 The impact of this broadcast, which was picked up by the civilians and isolated Bengali units fighting the Pakistanis, was significant.
 EPR troops from Ramgarh could not reach the city as Pakistanis stuck at Kumira barred their way, and the troops from Rangamati were stuck outside the cantonment.
 The Bengali soldiers in the city were in dire need of supplies and reinforcements.